Political history of the United Kingdom (1979–present): Thatcher's political and economic philosophy

-By winning the 1987 general election, by another landslide on the economic boom (with unemployment finally falling below 3,000,000 that spring) and against a stubbornly anti-nuclear Labour opposition (now led by Neil Kinnock Following Michael Foot's resignation four years earlier), she became the longest serving Prime Minister of the United Kingdom since the 1820s.
+By winning the 1987 general election, by another landslide on the economic boom (with unemployment finally falling below 3,000,000 that spring) and against a stubbornly anti-nuclear Labour opposition (now led by Neil Kinnock Following Michael Foot's resignation four years earlier), she became the longest-serving prime minister of the United Kingdom since the 1820s.
 Most newspapers supported her – with the exception of The Daily Mirror and The Guardian — and were rewarded with regular press briefings by her press secretary, Bernard Ingham.

 She was known as "Maggie" in the popular tabloids, which inspired the well-known "Maggie Out!" protest song, sung throughout that period by some of her opponents.
 Her unpopularity on the left is evident from the lyrics of several contemporary popular songs: "Stand Down Margaret" (The Beat), "Tramp the Dirt Down" (Elvis Costello), "Mother Knows Best" (Richard Thompson), and "Margaret on the Guillotine" (Morrissey).

 Many opponents believed she and her policies created a significant north–south divide from the Bristol Channel to The Wash, between the "haves" in the economically dynamic south and the "have nots" in the northern rust belt.
 Hard welfare reforms in her third term created an adult Employment Training system that included full-time work done for the dole plus a £10 top-up, on the workfare model from the US.
 The "Social Fund" system that placed one-off welfare payments for emergency needs under a local budgetary limit, and where possible changed them into loans, and rules for assessing jobseeking effort by the week, were breaches of social consensus unprecedented since the 1920s.

 The sharp fall in unemployment continued.
 By the end of 1987, it stood at just over 2,600,000 – having started the year still in excess of 3,000,000.
 It stood at just over 2,000,000 by the end of 1988, and by the end of 1989 less than 1,700,000 were unemployed.
 However, total economic growth for 1989 stood at 2% – the lowest since 1982 – signalling an end to the economic boom.
 Several other countries had now entered recession, and fears were now rife that Britain was also on the verge of another recession.

-In 1988, Thatcher, a trained chemist, became concerned with environmental issues, putting on the national agenda such technical issues as global warming, ozone depletion and acid rain.
+In 1988, Thatcher, a trained chemist, became concerned with environmental issues, putting on the national agenda such technical issues as Climate change, ozone depletion and acid rain.
 In 1990, she opened the Hadley Centre for climate prediction and research.